Back to Bridge

 To the fullest extent permitted by any applicable law, the User waives any right to participate in a class action lawsuit or a class-wide arbitration against the Interface Operator or any individual or entity involved in the operation of the User Interface.

-Any questions related to these Terms can be sent to Kaspa Alliance for Transparency via email at [email protected].
+Any questions related to these Terms or to the User Interface itself can be sent to the Interface Operator (Kaspa Alliance for Transparency) via email at [email protected].